 Your shower shoes will be walked in, soaked in hot water and repeatedly dried, and stuffed into gym bags.
 If they are not highly durable, they won’t last very long.
 Look for shower shoes made of tough materials or very few separate parts to find shoes that won’t wear out quickly, even with heavy use.

-The last thing you want is the shoes designed to keep your feet clean introducing them to mildew or fungus.
+The last thing you want is for the shoes designed to keep your feet clean introducing them to mildew or fungus.
 Some shower shoes are treated to be mold and bacteria resistant, usually with an antimicrobial agent that prevents the material from harboring bacteria and other growth.
-That doesn’t mean bacteria and mold can’t still find their way onto the shoes, though — drying your shoes and keeping them clean is the only way to guarantee cleanliness.
+That doesn’t mean bacteria and mold can’t still find their way onto the shoes, though — drying your shoes and keeping them clean is the only way to ensure cleanliness.

 Men’s shower shoes are made from a variety of flexible materials, most of which dry quickly and are soft against your skin.
 Some common materials include:

 Rubber - While rubber provides great traction when used in the outsole and can be fairly lightweight, it may chafe against your skin as you walk.

 EVA foam - EVA foam is an extremely lightweight material that is comfortable against the skin.
 It’s often used in conjunction with a rubber outsole.

 Croslite - Similar to EVA foam, this lightweight material molds to the shape of your foot and provides excellent support.
 However, it does not match the traction of rubber.

 The style of the shoe should fit your preferences, though color and look may not matter so much if you plan to use your shoes exclusively in the shower and locker room.

 Flip flops are a classic style that feature a thong which goes between your big toe and second toe.
 True to their name, they tend to flop as you walk.

 Slide sandals usually have a wide band that secures your foot to the sole of the shoe.
 These often fit more securely than flip-flops and leave your toes and heel exposed.